ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

 ## A Word About Air-gapped Systems
 Isolation from the outside world is a common practice and essential security measure for z/OS production environments.
-Although the pip package manager has not been used to deploy Python products on z/OS before, it has been central to the Python ecosystem for over 20 years, and it accommodates air-gapped deployments.
+The Python package manager (pip) accommodates air-gapped deployments in a number of different configurations.
+Which one you choose depends on the details of your corporate environment.

 A key piece of the isolation architecture is to assemble products into an internal staging area for review before use in a production environment.
 The steps outlined below show how